 Betts helped the Los Angeles Dodgers win the 2020 World Series against the Tampa Bay Rays.

 Mookie Betts Can Bowl

 Mookie Betts isn’t just a star baseball player.
 He can get a lane a tear it up as a bowler, too.
 The former Most Valuable Player once bowled a perfect 300 game at the 2017 PBA World Series of Bowling in Reno.

 Mookie Betts received a $750,000 signing bonus out of high school in 2011, according to Spotrac, and his annual salary has continued to skyrocket ever since.
-He only made a modest $254,098 during his rookie season in 2014 and made $20 million last season.
+He only made a modest $254,098 during his rookie season in 2014 and made $20 million in 2019.